Acute Pain Measurement

 The CMPS-SF has been reproduced in key pain management handbooks for veterinary and nurse practitioners and is widely used for clinical research, including many successful regulatory applications for novel analgesics.

-Validated translations of the CMPS-SF are available in French, Spanish, German, Italian, Norwegian and Swedish.
+Validated translations of the CMPS-SF are available in French, Spanish, German, Italian, Norwegian, Swedish and Greek.

 Acute Pain Measurement for cats: